GeorgetownMakerHubOrg/air-quality/README.md

 ## Installation

 This installation process has been tested on Linux and Mac OSX systems.
-To install this AQ monitoring software you will need to:
+Follow me:

 1. Before you begin - Have you:
 	- Confirmed access to Wifi and have obtained the Wifi SSID and password?